kaiomagalhaes/blog/en/graylog_tutorial.md

-Here at [Codelitt](http://www.codelitt.com/) we use the best self-hosted tool to centralize logs that we've found, which is  [Graylog](graylog.org).
-It has a rich web client with a lot of filters and graphics.
-They offer a good documentation to set it up, however as we strive to have [12Factor](12factor.net) compliant applications we've organized a HOW-TO with it and docker+docker-compose.
+Here at [Codelitt Incubator](http://www.codelitt.com/) we really prefer to self-host our services when possible, especially for sensitive projects.
+We have used LogEntries for quite a few projects, but needed a self-hosted option for a few products.
+We did a ton of research and finally settled on [Graylog](https://www.graylog.org/).
+So far it has been the best self-hosted tool to centralize logs that we've found.
+It has a rich web client with a lot of filters and a solid UI.
+They offer good documentation to set it up, however, because we strive to have [12Factor](12factor.net) compliant applications we've organized a small HOW-TO to setup Graylog with Docker + Docker-Compose.

-In case you are setting up a new server take a look in our [server security practices](https://github.com/codelittinc/incubator-resources/blob/master/best_practices/servers.md) and remember to *not* set it up with the root admin.
+If you are setting up a new server take a look at our [server security practices](https://github.com/codelittinc/incubator-resources/blob/master/best_practices/servers.md).
+This should provide good foundation. **Remember to *not* set it up with the root user.**

-If you don't have the docker-compose installed take a look on this [great tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-14-04) provided by [Digital Ocean](https://www.digitalocean.com/).
+If you don't have docker-compose installed take a look here [great tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-14-04) provided by [Digital Ocean](https://www.digitalocean.com/).
+They give an overview of Docker Compose, setting it up, and how to use it to orchestrate microservices.
+You really only need the first 2 steps, but it's a very short read and I recommend taking a look at the others to get a feel for it.

-And let's go to the [Graylog](graylog.org) setup:
+After you've got that setup, let's jump into the [Graylog](https://www.graylog.org/) setup:

-1 - Setup the graylog config folder
+###1 - Setup the graylog config folder on your server
 ```
 mkdir -p graylog/config
 cd graylog/config